chaoticgd/wrench/docs/asset_system.md

 It should be possible to build a mod designed for the US release of a given game on the EU or Japanese release, for example.
 To facilitate this, the asset format should remain the same between releases.

 An exception to this is where the format of the assets themselves differ between releases.
 For example, the MPEG cutscenes have a different framerate depending on whether it's an NTSC or PAL release, and these files cannot be swapped.
-In this case, the asset system should be able to represent both the NTSC and PAL assets seperately.
-For example the Mpeg asset has a child named video_nstc and a seperate child named video_pal.
+In this case, the asset system should be able to represent both the NTSC and PAL assets separately.
+For example the Mpeg asset has a child named video_nstc and a separate child named video_pal.

 ## Asset Links

 Asset links are strings that can be used to reference an asset.
-These links are composed of an optional prefix ending with a colon, and a set of asset tags seperated by dots.
+These links are composed of an optional prefix ending with a colon, and a set of asset tags separated by dots.
 The syntax is as follows:

 	[<prefix>:]<tag 1>.<tag 2>.(...).<tag N>